DigarSingh/Hackathon-Project/README.md

-# EcoImpact Frontend
+# Green Waves Frontend

-Welcome to the EcoImpact frontend project!
+Welcome to the Green Waves frontend project!
 This application is designed to promote eco-friendly actions and initiatives through quizzes, rewards, and community engagement.

 ## Project Structure